 Chainer provides a collection of functions in the functions module.
 It covers typical use cases in deep learning, so many existing works can be implemented with them.
-On the other hand, deep learning is evolving rapidly and we
+On the other hand, deep learning is evolving rapidly and we cannot cover all possible functions to define unseen architectures.
+So it is important to learn how to define your own functions.

-First, suppose we want to define an elementwise function f(x, y, z) = x \ y + z.
-While it is possible to implement this equation using a combination of the \ and \ functions, defining it as a single function may reduce memory consumption, so it is not only a toy example.
+First, suppose we want to define an elementwise function f(x, y, z) = x y + z.
+While it is possible to implement this equation using a combination of the and functions, defining it as a single function may reduce memory consumption, so it is not only a toy example.
 Here we call this function MulAdd.